pyradius/pyrad/README.rst

 Author, Copyright, Availability
 ===============================

-pyrad was written by Wichert Akkerman <wichert@wiggy.net> and is maintained by Christian Giese (@GIC-de).
+pyrad was written by Wichert Akkerman <wichert@wiggy.net> and is maintained by Christian Giese (GIC-de).

 This project is licensed under a BSD license.